greatimagestudios/greatimagestudios.github.io/third-2.md

 Shure mics are available to hire but it is recommended and preferred if you bring your own during the Covid pandemic.
 Hire mics are sterilised after each use.

 We have bass combos, guitar combos and drum kits available to hire if you prefer to travel light.
+Equipment needs to be booked in advance to be sure of availability.

 We also stock strings, straps and sticks in case you get caught short.